NAL

 • For any club that has two designations (or branches), a player can only play for one designation during the 2024-2025 season.

-• The only exception to this rule is movement of players between the end of the Fall season and start of the Spring season with approval from the NAL Manager.
+• The only exception to this rule is the movement of players between the end of the Fall season and the start of the Spring season, with approval from the NAL Manager.

 Roster Freeze: